 Owner’s Death is the Business Death

-Unless there is a clarity from the beginning as to who will continue the business after the owner’s death, the business also dies once the owner dies.
-This may lead to loss of goodwill and the good impact created amongst the society and public at large.
+Unless there is clarity from the beginning as to who will continue the business after the owner’s death, the business also dies once the owner dies.
+This may lead to a loss of goodwill and the good impact created amongst the society and the public at large.
 There is no perpetual existence in this business type like in a company.

 Heavy Burden for Big Businesses